Visit our COVID update page.

 Recommended Course Sequence

 Courses are best taken in order of complexity—I, II, III; Beginners, Comprehensive, Advanced.
 Other courses may be taken in any order.
+You can learn more about each course in the Syllabus Library.

 Some Engineering and Technology courses may be listed in more than one program.
 However, only one course may be shared between two E&T certificate programs unless otherwise noted.